Established in 1978 as the Association of Polysomnographic Technologists (APT), AAST was incorporated in the State of Minnesota in 1986.

-Therefore, the APT board of directors developed a 12-month plan for the BRPT to become an independent organization and provided funds to the BRPT as part of a separation agreement.
-The BRPT was incorporated in 1999 and assumed sole responsibility for the administration of the RPSGT examination beginning with the June 2000 exam before earning NCCA accreditation in 2002.
+Therefore, the APT Board of Directors developed a 12-month plan for the BRPT to become an independent organization and provided funds to the BRPT as part of a separation agreement.
+The BRPT was incorporated in 1999 and assumed sole responsibility for the administration of the RPSGT examination, beginning with the June 2000 exam, before earning NCCA accreditation in 2002.

 On April 24, 2004, the CAAHEP Standards Committee recommended approval of the Standards and Guidelines of Educational Programs in Polysomnographic Technology, which were developed by CoA PSG.
-In 2006 the first programs in polysomnographic technology were accredited by CAAHEP on the recommendation of CoA PSG, and as of February 2013 there are 42 CAAHEP-accredited sleep technology programs.
+In 2006, the first programs in polysomnographic technology were accredited by CAAHEP on the recommendation of CoA PSG, and as of February 2013, there are 42 CAAHEP-accredited sleep technology programs.

 The formal recognition of sleep technology training programs was critical to the legislative defense of the profession in numerous states, and the APT continued this effort in the years that followed by investing more than $250,000 in the legislative defense of the profession of sleep technology.
 With input from staff in the national office and the Governmental Affairs Committee, the board of directors monitored current scope of practice issues and acted to educate elected officials and regulatory agencies about the practice of sleep technology.

-The APT’s efforts came to fruition June 29, 2005, when Louisiana Gov. Kathleen Babineaux Blanco signed HB 883 into law, making Louisiana the first state in the nation to pass a full licensure law for sleep technology.
-Following this precedent, licensure laws were passed in New Jersey that December, in Maryland in May 2006, and in Tennessee in June 2007.
-As of February 2013 there also are laws that provide sleep technologists a specific licensing/certification pathway in the District of Columbia and ten other states: California, Louisiana, Maryland, New Jersey, New Mexico, New York, North Carolina, Oregon, Tennessee, and Virginia, and additional states are seeking licensure for sleep technologists.
+The APT’s efforts came to fruition on June 29, 2005, when Louisiana Gov. Kathleen Babineaux Blanco signed HB 883 into law, making Louisiana the first state in the nation to pass a full licensure law for sleep technology.
+Following this precedent, licensure laws were passed in New Jersey that December, in Maryland in May 2006 and in Tennessee in June 2007.
+As of February 2013, there also are laws that provide sleep technologists a specific licensing/certification pathway in the District of Columbia, and 10 other states: California, Louisiana, Maryland, New Jersey, New Mexico, New York, North Carolina, Oregon, Tennessee and Virginia; and additional states are seeking licensure for sleep technologists.

 The effort to educate political leaders and other organizations about the profession was given a boost when members voted in 2006 to change the association’s name from the APT to the American Association of Sleep Technologists (AAST).
 The change acknowledged that the practice of sleep technology is not limited to the performance of polysomnography, but also includes other methodological skills used in the education, evaluation, treatment and follow-up of patients with sleep disorders.

-Today the AAST and the profession of sleep technology are stronger than ever, and the future is bright as sleep technologists increasingly receive formal recognition as the professionals who assist in the evaluation and follow-up care of patients with sleep disorders.
-With a committed board of directors, a growing and involved membership, and a strong financial standing, the AAST is positioned to continue its successful efforts to promote and advance the sleep technology profession in the years ahead.
+Today, AAST and the profession of sleep technology are stronger than ever, and the future is bright as sleep technologists increasingly receive formal recognition as the professionals who assist in the evaluation and follow-up care of patients with sleep disorders.
+With a committed board of directors, a growing and involved membership, and a strong financial standing, AAST is positioned to continue its successful efforts to promote and advance the sleep technology profession in the years ahead.